-The timing of this change and converting so quickly may seem
+The timing of this change and converting so quickly may seem a necessity, but if your first quarter shows a loss of membership, then at what cost.

-I've been sending our copy of the Pacific Citizen to Washington State University to put in the WSU Libraries Collections Section have done through the years, but the National Board needs to ascertain the needs of its members by doing a survey before making a going digital, I would no longer be able to do that.
+I've been sending our copy of the Pacific Citizen to Washington State University to put in the WSU Libraries Collections Section so your copies would be available for students and teachers to have access to it through our Hirahara Family Collection.
+But in going digital, I would no longer be able to do that.